 reviewing and providing job leads in WorkInTexas.com; and

-recording the participant’s time spent making job search contacts or participating in other job search activities in TWIST.
+recording the participant’s time spent making job search contacts or participating in other job search activities in WorkInTexas.com.

 Because the intent of the Personal Responsibility and Work Opportunity Reconciliation Act of 1996 (PRWORA) and Texas’ work-first philosophy is to move customers into the workforce as quickly as possible, employer contact to verify job search activities is not appropriate.